Safari in Kalahari Desert

 Due to its remoteness, harsh climate and until recently, inaccessibility, the Kalahari has remained in pristine condition.

-See below African safari tours to the Kalahari Desert.
+See below African Botswana safari tours to the Kalahari Desert.